RosettaCommons/documentation/scripting_documentation/RosettaScripts/composite_protocols/sewing/AssemblyMover.md

 The AssemblyMover is the base class and standard mover for the SEWING framework.
 This mover will randomly add substructures to build up an Assembly that satisfies a given set of requirements.
 The evaluation of requirements is handled by providing [[AssemblyRequirements]].
 The decision to add/reject a substructure during the creation of an Assembly is based on a Monte-Carlo algorithm that uses the provided [[AssemblyScorers]] for evaluation.

-If you wish to build a SEWING backbone onto an already existing structure, you'll want to use the [[AppendAssemblyMover]] which allows you to designate an input structure.

 ----------------------
 [[_TOC_]]

+##Other SEWING Assembly Movers
+* [[AppendAssemblyMover]] - Used to build a SEWING backbone onto an already existing protein structure
+* [[LigandBindingAssemblyMover]] - Currently under development, this mover will allow you to build assemblies which create new ligand binding residues

 ##Command-line Flags